Facebook Pixel Code

 • $150 monthly payment: Less than 5 years to pay off, ~$2,000 in interest

 These examples show how even a small increase in your monthly payment can have a very significant reduction in the time it takes to pay off your debt and the amount of interest you'll end up paying.
-It's clear that understanding and managing interest rates can make a big difference in your financial health in the long term.
+The less time and money you spend on interest payments the better.
+This why understanding and managing interest payments can make such a big difference in your financial health in the long term.

 The Psychological Trap of Minimum Payments